How Does Benzoyl Peroxide Work in the Skin?

 Penetration into the Skin

-Not all free radicals are welcomed in the body, however, and the skin has antioxidants to help neutralize free radicals.
-Applying benzoyl peroxide depletes one of these antioxidants, α-tocopherol (a type of vitamin E), by 90% after application.
+Because benzoyl peroxide is so powerful, it not only kills bacteria, it can also deplete one of the skin's antioxidants, α-tocopherol (a type of vitamin E), by 90% after application.
 This is why it's a good idea to apply an antioxidant-containing moisturizer after using benzoyl peroxide to replenish antioxidant stores in the skin.

 A 2001 study in the journal Skin Pharmacology and Applied Skin Physiology gives us some more in depth understanding: